 2. Cleveland Browns +10.5

-Let’s say 10 people come in and place bets on the Packers.
-Now all of the sudden the books have to move the line to make the Browns more attractive to generate some action on that side.
+Let’s say ten people come in and place bets on the Packers.
+Now all of a sudden, the books have to move the line to make the Browns more attractive to generate some action on that side.
 So they might move the line to +11 or +12.
-Then once that catches the eyes of bettors, it should settle the line back down.
+Once that catches the eyes of bettors, it should settle the line back down.

 This supply and demand is one key factor as to why the lines are jumping around a lot.

 The other key element to this equation is what the sharps are doing.
 Sharps are known as professional bettors and ones who have a keen understanding of what’s happening – better than the average Joe.
 When they place their bets, the oddsmakers pay attention because those players win for a living.
 Although the goal of the sportsbook is still to get 50/50 action on both sides, sharp money is weighed more heavily into the equation than the public.

 When people talk about taking advantage of line moves, it usually means tailing the sharp moves.
 Again, sharps are the players who win more than anyone else, so if a line move is deemed as “sharp,” you could also bet that line afterward and be on the same side as the sharp.
 If you’re just a casual bettor, this is one way of leaning on the expertise of someone who has done their research.